fanxeon/TwitterAPI/README.md

 - 15/5/2015 : Lots of functions updated

 ------------------------------------------------------------------------------------------------------------------
-Upstart jobs created on Ubuntu vm that will make sure these instances are always up and running. ex. /etc/init/twitter1.conf
+Upstart jobs created on Ubuntu vm that will make sure these instances are always up and running.*/etc/init/twitter1.conf*
 ------------------------------------------------------------------------------------------------------------------
 ### Twitter Harvest
 /twitter-harvesters/